hpssjellis/maker100-curriculum/README.md

 <br><br><h2 name=final>Final Projects </h2>

 Note: Be very leary of projects that use other microcontrollers as the student has most likely just followed an online cookbook.
-These Final Projects should come from the combination of assingments we did this semester put together in novel ways. <br><br>
+These Final Projects should come from the combination of assingments we did this semester put together in novel ways.
+Note: the first two final projects are individual, you friends can help you just not do the work for you.
+The lat project is a group project based on what strengths people bring to the team. <br><br>

 1. **Final01-simple:** (pass) Simple unique for each student sensor and actuator with circuit diagram (Proof of concept)
 1. **Final02-multi:** (possible A or higher) Multiple sensor and/or multiple actuator and/or IoT communication and/or Machine Learning final Project with circuit diagram with 3D Printed structure (Can also be wood, metal, cardboard etc) (Prototype)
-1. **Final03-group:** (possible A+) Based on prievious projects students get in groups and combine their strengths to make a useful or fun final project which must include Machine Learning.
+1. **Final03-group:** (possible A+) Based on previous projects students get in groups and combine their strengths to make a useful or fun final project which must include Machine Learning.
 The teacher can also suggest student's who's strength may complement each other for an interesting group project.
 Note: Many students do not have time to finish a group project.